 Many things have changed since the pandemic first began in 2020, and Disney World is no exception.
 My family recently got back from a vacation there and despite months of planning and researching, there is still so much that I wasn’t aware of.
-Read on to find out what you need to know to plan a memorable vacation at Disney World in 2022.
+Read on to find out what you need to know to plan a memorable vacation and what is new at Disney World in 2022.

 The Disney World 50th Anniversary Celebration will be going on all year long.
 Enjoy special treats at various restaurants and find special anniversary merchandise at the shops.

 **Character interactions are a bit different this year.
 You can no longer get close to characters for autographs and photos.
 You can visit characters in certain areas of the parks at certain times, however, they will be roped off so you can’t get too close to them.
 Also, there are still various parades throughout the parks where you can see your favorite characters.**

 - Beyond Ticket Purchase, You Also Must Schedule Each Day in Advance